Vishesh3569/Spider/README.md

 ### 1. User Authentication System
 - Implemented secure signup and sign-in functionality using RESTful APIs.
 - Ensured secure password storage with bcrypt for hashing.
-- Built using the MERN stack for seamless integration between frontend and backend.

 ### 2. Real-Time Chat System
-- Developed an instant messaging system using WebSockets with Socket.IO.
+- Developed an instant messaging system within each workspace using WebSockets with Socket.IO.
 - Features include:
   - Support for group chats where participants can join and leave freely.
   - Admin functionality to toggle whether newer members can view past chat history.
   - Sending text messages, emojis, and viewing chat history.
-- Built using the MERN stack for real-time communication and user interface.

 ### 3. File Storage and Sharing
 - Enabled users to upload and download files within a workspace.
+- Implemented a simple file management system to organize shared files.
 - Integrated Google Cloud for blob storage to ensure efficient file handling.

 ## Technologies Used
 - **Frontend and Backend**: MERN Stack (MongoDB, Express.js, React, Node.js).
 - **Real-Time Communication**: WebSockets with Socket.IO.
 - **File Storage**: Google Cloud (blob storage).

+## Important Notes
+- The backend server is configured to run on port `8080`. **Ensure that you start the server on this port** to avoid configuration issues.
+- The project uses Google Cloud for file storage.
+To protect sensitive information, the Google Cloud credential file has been excluded from the repository (e.g., using `.gitignore`).
+You will need to set up your own credentials for the project to function properly.

 ## Installation
 1. Clone the repository: